Guidelines and Policies

 Clear English phrasing is mandatory for review and publication.

-For nonnative speakers, professional English editing services may help improve the presentation of the manuscript prior to journal submission and publication.
-Examples of such external professional services (not excluding others) are: American Journal Experts (www.journalexperts.com); Scribendi (www.scribendi.com); Nature Publishing Groups Language Editing (https://languageediting.nature.com/login); Enago (http://www.enago.com.br); Edanz (http://www.edanzediting.com/); Editage (http://www.editage.com.br/).
+For nonnative speakers, professional English editing services may help improve the presentation of the manuscript before journal submission and publication.
+Examples of such external professional services (not excluding others) are American Journal Experts (www.journalexperts.com); Scribendi (www.scribendi.com); Nature Publishing Groups Language Editing (https://languageediting.nature.com/login); Enago (http://www.enago.com.br); Edanz (http://www.edanzediting.com/); Editage (http://www.editage.com.br/).
 Authors are free to use the service that best suits their needs.

 Even when external services are used, the sole and final responsibility regarding the manuscript contents remains with the authors.